brainboxdotcc/DPP/docpages/02_build.md

 ## 3. Configure CMake

-Here an example of a CMake configuration, adapt it according to your needs:
+Here is an example of a CMake configuration, adapt it according to your needs:

 ~~~~~~~~~~~~~~{.cmake}
 # minimum CMake version required